-Redha Medjellekh, French producer and choreographer, creator of Red Is Dance, a creative agency specialized in dance, graced us with his presence and brilliant work.
+Redha Medjellekh, French producer and choreographer, creator of Red Is Dancing, a creative agency specialized in dance, graced us with his presence and brilliant work.
 He produced a dance video introducing our teenage girls showing their talents around afro dance, funk, and hip-hop with the help of our current dance teachers and a classical orchestra from Providência called the Orquestra de Rua, composed of Gláucia da Silva Maciel, Gilbert Vilela Gomes Junior, Juliane Nascimento de Souza and Jéssica Cristina D’Ornelas.

 Max Frieder, co-founder and co-diretor of Artolution, a collaborative art project that has been developed all over the world in refugee camps, conflict zones in Bangladesh, Turkey, Columbia, Pakistan and even Calais in Northern France.
 He has spent four days with our community creating an amazing piece of art and music - the “foundstrument,” using recycled object collected around the favela by the children themselves.
 One of the most musical, colorful and surprising project where the children had the freedom and experience of turning everyday trash into a piece of art.